Shoppebodakko rice

 To improve shelf life

-The biggest reason is preservation.
-In the days before refrigerators, fish had to be thoroughly salted to last longer.
-By increasing the salt content, spoilage was prevented, allowing the fish to be eaten for a longer period.
-Since salmon is often available in large quantities at once, I think this preservation method naturally became widespread
+In the days before refrigerators, fish had to be preserved by salting it thoroughly.
+The high salt content prevented spoilage, allowing it to be eaten for longer.
+Since salmon was readily available in large quantities, this preservation method naturally became widespread

 To raise body temperature